Evangelion (mecha): Conception

 During production, the staff decided to have teenagers pilot the mechas and follow the tradition of other robot anime.
 However, Anno did not initially think to give a reason regarding their ages.
 An explanation came to mind to the character designer of the series, Yoshiyuki Sadamoto.
 While watching a documentary on the Japanese TV station NHK named The Fantastic Microcosm of the Human Body: Brain and Soul (驚異の小宇宙 人体II 脳と心, Kyōi no shōuchū jintai: nō to kokoro) the artist learned of the existence of A10 nerves.
 Sadamoto then pitched new ideas for the anime, such as explaining the age of the pilots, who are all teenagers without mothers.
 Sadamoto tried to create something similar to Space Pirate Captain Harlock's Arcadia, a spaceship with a computer that contains the soul of its creator, Tochirō Ōyama.
 Anno compared the interface system of the Eva to a modern version of Gō Nagai's Mazinger, a giant robot whose cockpit is located in the head of the robot.
 The staff thus conceived the Evas as custodians of the soul of the pilot's mother, controlled through a psychic link with her son.
 Sadamoto also compared the Nerv with the Solo Ship from Space Runaway Ideon, whose crew faces hostile aliens of the Buff Clan and other humans, with mecha that go out of control and communicate only with children.
+Writer Alexandre Marine noted how Evangelions role as mere copies of Adam can be traced to Ultraman, in which Zarab aliens or Imitation Ultra are represented as evil copies of the titular character; moreover, Yūichi Sasamoto's Ariel also presented a scientist who creates robots which can be controlled just by her descendants.
+As early as 1994, when Gainax drew up its planning document for Evangelion, the staff had already established the maternal relationship between the Evangelions and their pilots.
+The planning document also introduced the Marduk Institute, an organization that operates on the "hypothesis of new mental cranial nerve vibrations".